Home / Heart Care / Coronary heart disease and mental decline: What you should know

 Hello Martin,

 Thank you for reaching out and we are sorry to hear about what you are experiencing.
-Unfortunately, we can’t provide individual medical advice on this forum, but we encourage you to contact the physicians you mentioned to discuss your concerns.
+Unfortunately, we can’t provide individual medical advice on this forum, but we encourage you to contact you provider.

 Thank you and I hope that helps,